nameer-rizvi/spa_boilerplate/README.md

 ## scripts

-bundle client folder into /src/dist with an index.html.
+bundle /client into /dist with an index.html.

 `npm run build`

+webpack watch mode for changes in /client.

+`npm run watch`

+webpack server mode for hot-reload on changes in /client.

+`npm start`

 ## supported file formats for asset bundling